Cheng Kejie

 Cheng Kejie (成克杰; 13 November 1933 - 14 September 2000) was a Chinese politician.
 He held the position of Chairman of the People's Government of the Guangxi Zhuang Autonomous Region and vice-chairman of the Standing Committee of the National People's Congress.
 Cheng was executed for accepting bribes.
+He remains the only party and state leader to be sentenced to death and executed to date.

 Biography

 Guangxi

 Cheng was born in Guangxi, and joined the Chinese Communist Party (CCP) in February 1954.
 Since graduating in 1957 from the Railway Management Department of the Beijing Railway Institute (now Beijing Jiaotong University), Cheng Kejie has held various positions, including technician at Zhanjiang Station of the Liuzhou Railway Bureau, business instructor at the Zhanjiang Office, technician, engineer, chief engineer, deputy director (1984–1985), and director (1985–1986) at the Nanning Branch.
 Two years later, he was promoted to vice-chairman of the People's Government of the Guangxi Zhuang Autonomous Region.
 In 1989, he became the deputy secretary of the CCP Guangxi Zhuang Autonomous Region Committee, and the following year, he was elevated to Chairman of the People's Government of the Guangxi Zhuang Autonomous Region, serving as Acting Chairman prior to April 28, 1990.
 During his leadership, Guangxi organized the Fourth Ethnic Minority Traditional Sports Games in 1991.